neel-makhecha/Catty/SensorDocumentation.md

 <br> You can check out the pull request here: [https://github.com/Catrobat/Catty/pull/966/files](https://github.com/Catrobat/Catty/pull/966/files)<br> <br>
 These sensors refer to the (X, Y) position of an object on the screen, where (0,0) is right in the middle of the screen.
 Their values depend on the size of the screen and for both iOS and Android, the object can exit the screen (can be positioned somewhere outside of the screen).

-    On Android, the position (0, 0) is the center of the screen, whereas on iOS it is the point situated at the bottom left.
+    On Android, the position (0, 0) is the center of the screen, whereas on iOS, the implementation for the app objects imposes that (0, 0) be situated at the bottom left.
 To synchronize any point on the screen, it is enough to synchronize the bottom left so that it is situated in the middle, because the same function will shift all the other points.
 So how can a point (bottom left) be moved half to the right and half upwards (the middle of the screen).
 Exactly!
 All that is needed is to add to the coordinates half of the sizes of the screen, like this: ` f(x, y) = (x + width / 2, y + height / 2) `.
 The functios is correct because we have to move every point to the right and upwards, so this is why addition is needed (to the right, there are positive values, the same are upwards and the point was already situated at (0, 0)).

 3. **Background & Look numbers:**
 <br> You can check out the pull request here: [https://github.com/Catrobat/Catty/pull/967/files](https://github.com/Catrobat/Catty/pull/967/files) <br> <br>